reductstore/website/blog/2024-03-15-ROS-integration/index.md

 <!--truncate-->

-## ROS 2 Distributions
+## ROS 2 distributions
 To install ROS 2, you'll need to select a distribution that aligns with your project requirements and system compatibility.
 As of now, multiple distributions are available for ROS 2 [**here**](<https://docs.ros.org/en/foxy/Releases.html>).

 Among them, two distributions are currently actively maintained :

-- **Iron Irwini** (Release date: May 23rd, 2023; End of life: November 2024)
+- **Iron Irwini** (`iron`) (Release date: May 23rd, 2023; End of life: November 2024)

-- **Humble Hawksbill** (Release date: May 23rd, 2022; End of life: May 2027)
+- **Humble Hawksbill** (`humble`) (Release date: May 23rd, 2022; End of life: May 2027)

 <!-- -->

-We recommend the "Humble Hawksbill" distribution for its long-term support until May 2027.
+We recommend the `humble` distribution for its long-term support until May 2027.
 This is the eighth release of ROS 2 and caters to various platforms including Ubuntu Linux, Windows, RHEL (Red Hat Enterprise Linux), or macOS.

 To install the Humble Hawksbill distribution on your preferred operating system, follow the instructions provided in their [**installation guide**](<https://docs.ros.org/en/humble/Installation.html>).
 The installation process involves a series of commands specific to each platform and may require certain prerequisites like Python or C++ dependencies depending on your OS.

-## Understanding the Advantages of Using ReductStore with ROS
+## Understanding the advantages of using ReductStore with ROS
-Integrating ReductStore with ROS provides many benefits for robotic applications.
+Integrating ReductStore with ROS provides many benefits for robotic applications:

 - **Best performance**: ReductStore's time-series design is tailored to the sequential nature of robotic applications and optimized for unstructured data, such as images, audio, and sensor readings.

 - **Real-time data management**: ReductStore provides real-time First In First Out (FIFO) quota management, which is critical for maintaining a balance between storage space and continuous data flow on edge devices.

-- **Metadata association**: It supports the association of labels or AI-generated analytics results directly with each stored image, enriching the dataset and facilitating subsequent processing or machine learning tasks.
+- **Metadata association**: It supports the association of labels or AI-generated analytics results directly with each stored record, enriching the dataset and facilitating subsequent processing or machine learning tasks.

-- **Replication**: ReductStore offers the ability to replicate data across a distributed network based on user-defined filters, to copy important data to a central server or cloud storage for further analysis.
+- **Replication**: ReductStore offers the ability to replicate data across a distributed network based on user-defined filters.
+For instance, to copy important data to a central server or cloud storage for further analysis.

 <!-- -->

-## Example to Capture and Store Raw Camera Images
+## Example to capture and store raw camera images
-To capture and store raw camera images in a ROS-based system, you need to create a node that subscribes to the image topic, processes the image, and stores it in ReductStore.
+To capture and store raw camera images with ROS 2, you need to create a node that subscribes to an image topic, processes the image, and stores it in ReductStore.

 You can use the [**reduct-ros-example**](<https://github.com/reductstore/reduct-ros-example>) as a guideline.
-This example demonstrates how to subscribe to a ROS topic, such as "/image\_raw", serialize the message in binary format, and store it in a bucket called "ros-bucket" under the entry "image".
+This example demonstrates how to subscribe to a ROS topic, such as `/image_raw`, serialize the message in binary format, and store it in a bucket called `ros-bucket` under the entry `image`.

-### Setting Up Your Node: Integrating ReductStore with a ROS Client Instance
+### Create a custom ROS 2 Node
-To set up your node for integrating ReductStore with a ROS client instance, you will need to create a custom ROS 2 Node that listens to image messages and uses ReductStore client for data storage.
+To set up your node for integrating ReductStore, you will need to create a custom ROS 2 Node that listens to image messages and uses ReductStore client for data storage.

 Below is an example demonstrating this integration within a Python class: